 For indefinite-lived intangible assets, management first analyzes qualitative factors including results of operations and business conditions of the seven reporting units that contained indefinite-lived intangible assets, significant changes in cash flows at the individual indefinite-lived intangible asset level, if applicable, as well as how much previously calculated fair values exceed carrying values to determine if it is more likely than not that the intangible assets associated with these reporting units have been impaired.
 In calculating fair value, Adtalem uses various valuation techniques including a royalty rate model for trade names, trademarks and intellectual property, a discounted income stream model for Title IV eligibility and a discounted cash flow model for accreditation.
-The estimated fair values of these indefinite-lived intangible assets are based on management's projection of revenue, gross margin, operating costs and cash flows considering planned business and operating results are based upon historical results and analysis of the economic environment in which the reporting units that record indefinite-lived intangible assets operate.
+The estimated fair values of these indefinite-lived intangible assets are based on management's projection of revenue, gross margin, operating costs and cash flows considering planned business and operational strategies over a long-term planning horizon of five years.
+The assumed royalty rates and the growth rates used to project cash flows and operating results are based upon historical results and analysis of the economic environment in which the reporting units that record indefinite-lived intangible assets operate.
 The valuations employ present value techniques to measure fair value and consider market factors.
 Management believes the assumptions used for the impairment testing are consistent with those that would be utilized by a market participant in performing similar valuations of its indefinite-lived intangible assets.
-In qualitatively assessing the indefinite-lived intangible assets of the seven reporting units, it was more likely than not that these assets' fair values exceeded their carrying values as of the May 31, 2017 annual impairment review date.
-For the DeVry University reporting unit, the qualitative assessment required further quantitative analysis.
+In qualitatively assessing the indefinite-lived intangible assets of the seven reporting units, it was determined that for six of the seven reporting units, it was more likely than not that these assets' fair values exceeded their carrying values as of the May 31, 2017 annual impairment review date.
+For the DeVry University reporting unit, the qualitative assessment required further quantitative analysi